 - The Smart arrived in Canada in 2004, marketed through Mercedes-Benz dealerships.

 - The tiny Smart proves to be average in occupant protection, likely due to its extensive dual airbag configurations.

 - Smart models are much better than average in repair costs after collisions.

-- Comprehensive claims are more affordable that average as well.
+- Comprehensive claims are more affordable than average as well.

 How Much Does Car Insurance Cost For Smart

-The table below shows Smart car insurance cost for a sample driver.
+The table below shows the Smart car insurance cost for a sample driver.

 |City||Average Smart Fortwo Car Insurance Cost*|

 Methodology: We surveyed Smart car insurance prices in select Canadian cities for the purpose of illustrating the average quotes for a male driver aged 35 years in the city downtown with an owned Smart FORTWO ELECTRIC DRIVE 2DR COUPE 2015 model car.